 Is there a recommended target percentage for a reserve account balance or rule of thumb metric?

-Rating agencies generally expect for a district rated in the Aa2/AA category to have an unreserved, undesignated fund balance of at least 90 days of expenses.
-Thirty days or less would be considered a “worst practice” by the rating agencies.
+Rating agencies generally expect a district to have a Maintenance and Operating fund balance of at least 90 days of expenses.
+Thirty days or less would be considered a worst practice by the rating agencies.
 Texas Education Agency (TEA) recommends that districts have at least 75 days of cash in reserves.